sameer-goel/aws-machine-learning/10_QnA.md

 Q. All other are accept recordIO-recordIO-protobuf and CSV:
 - Image classification, , k-means, K-NN, PCA, Linear learner, Neural Topic Modeling, LDA, RCF

-Q. Sagemkaer algorithms that can be parallelized
+Q. Sagemaker algorithms that can be parallelized
 -

 Q. Algorithms that can be supervised and unsupervised